hackclub/hackclub/workshops/memory_game/README.md

 - You can also add two-player mode with more number of cards.
 - Also there are many ways of creating the board.
 If you are good in JavaScript, use `innerHTML` method for adding cards to the board.

-Hope you love this workshop! :v: <br>
+Hope you love this workshop! ✌
-After customising, do share with me on slack as [@Giridhar](https://hackclub.slack.com/team/U013E6KE9UJ).
+After customizing, do share with me on slack as [@Giridhar](https://hackclub.slack.com/team/U013E6KE9UJ).
 I'd love to see your project.

 ## Inspiration